-[1] On 28 November 2002, the second respondent (the Minister) purportedly acting under powers conferred upon him by section 5 (1) of the Local Government Act (Cap.
-125 - the Act) altered the boundaries of Nasinu and Nausori towns by transferring four wards, namely Wainibuku/Davuilevu and Naulu/Nakasi from Nasinu to Nausori.
+[1] Henry, Scott and McPherson JJA.
+On 28 November 2002, the second Respondent (R2) (the minister) purportedly acting under powers conferred upon him by s 5(1) of the Local Government Act (Cap 125) (the Act) altered the

+50 boundaries of Nasinu and Nausori towns by transferring four wards, namely Wainibuku/Davuilevu and Naulu/Nakasi from Nasinu to Nausori.